 An organization’s human capital is a key part of the development process, which is why its knowledge base needs to be consistently updated to avoid a decline in capability.

-Employee learning contributes to this and positions the organization better when hitting its development goals.
+Staff learning contributes to this and positions the organization better towards success when hitting its development goals.

-In fact, companies that invest in their employees and leaders during transformational changes are 2.4 times more likely to achieve their performance targets.
+In fact, companies that invest in their staff and leaders during transformational changes are 2.4 times more likely to achieve their performance targets.

 4. Recognize an organization’s strengths and weaknesses

-This makes it possible to maintain the positives and continuously grow their strengths while working on weaknesses.
-Also, this increases the overall confidence within the organization and maintains a healthy working environment.
+This makes it possible to maintain the positives and continuously grow their strengths while developing skills to strengthen their weaknesses.
+This increases the overall confidence within the company and maintains a healthy working environment.

-Updating employees on the latest industry trends and internal policies ensures transparency and that no one is left behind.
+Updating staff on the latest industry trends and internal policies ensures transparency.
+This structure reinforces policies that are well-known and breeds collaboration among employees.

 The reality of today’s workforce is an increasingly hybrid and global model, with teams dispersed across a wide range of locations.

 Despite having employees working from different places, a company must maintain its values-based culture and build a sense of community.
-An effective learning plan is required to instill this into employees regardless of where they work from.
+An effective learning plan is required to instill this into employees regardless of where they work to be considered a success.

 7. Boost employee performance and productivity